vhsenna/django-to-do-app/README.md

-# TO-DO App
+# TO DO App

-TO-DO App with Django.
+TO DO App with Django.